Vibe coding in 2026: build real apps without writing code

 Spec-Driven Development: The Vibe Coding Solution

-The solution to the 80/20 problem isn’t better AI — it’s better specifications.
+The solution to the 80/20 problem is not better AI; it is better specifications.
 Spec-driven development (SDD) has emerged as the critical skill for creators who want vibe coding to work beyond prototypes.
 Thoughtworks named SDD a key 2025 engineering practice specifically because of its synergy with AI-generated code.

 Instead of describing what you want (“build me a user dashboard”), spec-driven development requires defining what you need (“create a user dashboard that displays subscription status, usage metrics from the past 30 days, and includes a billing history table with pagination for accounts with more than 50 transactions”).